For the fourth month of the Decades Reading Challenge, we’ll be reading books that take place in the 1930s.

 In 1938, a racehorse named Seabiscuit was the single biggest newsmaker, receiving more coverage than even FDR and Adolf.
 This non-fiction book tells his story.

-Seabiscuit had been written off by the racing establishment because of his crooked legs, but three men changed his fortunes - Charles Howard, who introduced the automobile to the western US and became an overnight millionaire; Tom Smith, a mustang breaker from Colorado; and jockey Red Pollard, a failed boxer who was blind in one eye and half crippled.
+The racing establishment had written off Seabiscuit because of his crooked legs, but three men changed his fortunes - Charles Howard, who introduced the automobile to the western US and became an overnight millionaire; Tom Smith, a mustang breaker from Colorado; and jockey Red Pollard, a failed boxer who was blind in one eye and half crippled.

 Before We Were Yours